Cray-HPE/docs-csm/glossary.md

 ## System Admin Toolkit (SAT)

 The System Admin Toolkit (SAT) product provides the `sat` command line interface which interacts with the REST APIs of many services to perform more complex system management tasks.

-For more information, see [System Admin Toolkit in CSM](operations/sat/sat_in_csm.md).
+For more information, see [System Admin Toolkit](operations/system_admin_toolkit/README.md).

 ## System Configuration Service (SCSD)